How is radiant heat different from the baseboard heat that I have now?

 Does a radiant house take a long time to heat up from a cold start?

 Most radiant floor heat systems take about a day to come up to full temperature.
 The reason for this is due to how the radiant heating system stores energy.
 Before a radiant floor can emit energy (heat) into a space, it first has to raise the floor temperature.
 Depending on the floor construction and the initial floor temperature, this start up time may be anywhere from a few hours to a few days.
-Slab on grade floors will see the largest start up time, mainly because they will have the highest mass value.
+Concrete Slab on grade floors will see the largest start up time, mainly because they will have the highest mass value - it can take days for concrete floors to get to full temperature.

 Does a radiant heating system have any impact on air circulation or cleanliness?